 Good Shepherd’s food bank inventory is critically low and the City of Hamilton has provided emergency funding to help stem the shortage.
 However, the City’s aid cannot accommodate all of the needs of the community.
-More than 40,000 people received support from Good Shepherd’s food bank in 2013.
+Close to 50,000 people received support from Good Shepherd’s food bank in 2013.

 The food bank needs the public’s help to ensure that there is enough healthy food available for people who can’t afford to shop for groceries.

-Volunteers and staff will be at Longo’s on Fairview Street, Burlington, on Saturday, July 26, from 8:30 a.m. to 5 p.m. for Good Shepherd’s next Cram-a-Truck food drive.
+Volunteers and staff will be at Fortinos on Upper Centennial Parkway, Hamilton, on Saturday, August 16. for Good Shepherd’s next Cram-a-Truck food drive.
 They will be reminding shoppers to remember the less-fortunate members of the community when they’re in the grocery store.
 Print our condensed checklist.